Alexander Hamilton was scared.

 ”Let me?”
 Hamilton questioned, incredulity soaking his words.
 “It’s not like I need your permission to-“

 Thomas sputtered, cutting him off.
 “Have you even seen yourself?
 You have a black eye, you’re limping- I have no idea what the hell happened to you last night but it’s not something you can just brush off!
-You have to- I don’t know- just fucking- you need to rest, you need to actually eat something, to just- you can’t go to school!”
+You have to- I don’t know- just, fucking hell- you need to rest, you need to actually eat something, to just- you can’t just go to school!”

-Hamilton’s eyes closed off, his expression becoming defensive before he turned around, effectively bringing the conversation to a close before tying his shoes, readying himself to leave.
+Hamilton’s eyes narrowed, his expression becoming defensive before he turned around, effectively bringing the conversation to a close before tying his shoes, readying himself to leave.

 Thomas stood in the doorway for a moment before realising what was happening, and making his way over to the other boy.